Claude API pricing

 Output-heavy coding, reasoning, and agent workflows can create much larger serving bills than short responses, so token mix matters for model adoption and AI compute demand.

-Anthropic lists Claude Opus 4.7 at $5 per million input tokens and $25 per million output tokens.
+Anthropic lists Claude Opus 4.8 regular usage at $5 per million input tokens and $25 per million output tokens.
 At those listed rates, an illustrative request with 100,000 input tokens and 20,000 output tokens costs $0.50 for input and $0.50 for output: much fewer output tokens contribute the same spend.

 Example figures are illustrative calculations, not current quoted market prices.